 Education, Health Care and Commercial Litigation Attorney

-Julian Marrs’s practice is focused on education law and policy, healthcare, and commercial litigation.
+Julian Marrs’s practice is focused on education law and policy, healthcare, commercial litigation and labor and employment.

 During law school, Julian clerked for a law firm in Eugene, Oregon, and for the Office of the Federal Public Defender.
 He held an externship with a federal magistrate judge in Portland, Oregon.
 Following his graduation from law school, Julian spent a year in Fairbanks, Alaska, as a judicial clerk to Justice Daniel E. Winfree, Associate Justice of the Supreme Court of the State of Alaska.
 Most recently, Julian returned to Eugene and began a civil litigation practice.